Using Insurance to pay for therapy

 Which type of clinician is allowed to direct bill is entirely at the discretion of the insurance provider.
 We do not know why the insurance company reimburses clients for services when the client submit the invoice, but denies clinicians a direct billing option.
 Our clinicians are happy to direct bill if the insurance company give us the opportunity to do so.
 When we cannot direct bill we provide the client with a receipt they can use to claim reimbursement from their insurance provider.

 Not every insurer covers every type of mental health therapist.
 For example, Alberta Blue Cross will cover and allow direct billing for services provided by psychologists, social workers, and clinical social workers.
 They do not cover provisional psychologists.
 SunLife will cover psychologists and social workers, but does not enable direct billing.
 Manulife covers psychologists, and sometimes covers Social Workers, but does not enable direct billing.

-Most insurance providers in Alberta will not cover master's students, psychotherapists, hypnotherapists, marriage and family therapist, occupational therapists (working as mental health therapists) or nurses (working as mental health therapists) unless they have an additional designation as a psychologist or, in some cases, a masters level social worker.
+Most insurance providers in Alberta do not cover master's students, psychotherapists, hypnotherapists, occupational therapists (working as mental health therapists) or nurses (working as mental health therapists) unless they have an additional designation as a psychologist or, in some cases, a masters level social worker.

 I was in a car accident and my lawyer said I need to "see someone".
 How is that paid for?